prooph/link/README.md

 ![flowchart](https://github.com/prooph/link-process-manager/blob/master/docs/img/flowchart.png)

 Prooph LINK is a workflow processing application written in PHP.
-It is designed to run in standard PHP environments be it shared hosting or a managed PHP iinfrastructure.
+It is designed to run in standard PHP environments be it shared hosting or a managed PHP infrastructure.
 The modular architecture allows easy integration of any software that offers a public accessible API.
-Distributed Domain Driven Design, CQRS and Event Sourcing quarantee a scalable and maintainable software.
-And with the prooph software GmbH the project has a solid background with long term support.
-Try it.
-It is Open Source.
+Distributed Domain-Driven Design, CQRS and Event Sourcing quarantee a scalable and maintainable software.
+The team of prooph software GmbH provides long term support for prooph LINK.
+You can try it without any registration or contract.
+It is open source!

+If you need help or more information get in touch with us.
+We look forward to hear from you.

 # Toolkit, Application, Both?